Slavonia: Cuisine and wines

 Graševina wine (Welshriesling) and Gewürztraminer (Traminac) wine, dry white wine, produced in Kutjevo, Požega-Slavonia County.

 The cuisine of Slavonia reflects cultural influences on the region through the diversity of its culinary influences.
 The most significant among those were from Hungarian, Viennese, Central European, as well as Turkish and Arab cuisines brought by series of conquests and accompanying social influences.
 The ingredients of traditional dishes are pickled vegetables, dairy products and smoked meats.
-The most famous traditional preserved meat product is kulen, one of a handful Croatian products protected by the EU as indigenous products.
+The most famous traditional preserved meat product is kulen, one of a handful Croatian products protected by the EU as indigenous products.Among the best-known cooked dishes of the region is Slavonian čobanac, a traditional meat stew widely regarded as one of the most characteristic dishes of Slavonian cuisine.

 Slavonia is one of Croatia's winemaking sub-regions, a part of its continental winegrowing region.
 The best known winegrowing areas of Slavonia are centered on Đakovo, Ilok and Kutjevo, where Graševina grapes are predominant, but other cultivars are increasingly present.
 In past decades, an increasing quantity of wine production in Slavonia was accompanied by increasing quality and growing recognition at home and abroad.
 Grape vines were first grown in the region of Ilok, as early as the 3rd century AD.
 The oldest Slavonian wine cellar still in continuous use for winemaking is located in Kutjevo—built in 1232 by Cistercians.

 Slavonian oak is used to make botti, large barrels traditionally used in the Piedmont region of Italy to make nebbiolo wines.